borzari/Analysis/README.md

    - Implemented ZtoMuProbeTrk
       - Compared working cuts with original analysis and everything is (almost) the same
       - Had some issues with caloGeometry, but solved with using Run3 era in `zToLepProbeTrk_cfg.py`
+      - Solved events difference; the METFilters needed to be updated; the implementation of the new filters was propagated to the lepton tag skims
+      - Got the correct number of T&P pairs, plotted the number of pairs per event and it seems consistent

 ## Ongoing for BackgroundEstimation

-- Compared 100k events for the ZtoMuProbeTrk with the original analysis and there is about 5 events of difference in the METFilters
-   - Under investigation, but seems to be one selection that is set as `true` in the original analysis
-- Checked number of T&P pairs
+- Implementing tau (e and mu) ZtoLepProbeTrk selections
+   - Need to implement transverse mass calculation
-   - They seem to match with original analysis
+   - Need to compare with original and check if it is consistent
-      - Still need to plot and make a more thorough comparison
-   - I was selecting the wrong tags and probes and was also using WToLNu events to check this, which was misleading
+- Implementing a way to add leptons SFs to have the correct plots; most probably will rely on passing the .root files with the SFs for the distinct lepton cases

 ## TODO for BackgroundEstimation

 - Charged leptons
-   - Implement tau (e and mu) ZtoLepProbeTrk selections and compare with original
    - Implement leptonTagPt55 leptonTagPt55MetTrig selections and compare with original
    - Implement distinct layer signal regions
    - Determine Nctrl, Pveto, Poffline and Ptrigger for all leptons and nLayers (this point might be done using the original analysis repo)